SAhmed48/BQ-ML/README.md

 ## Conclusion:

 We used BigQuery Machine Learning (BQML) and trained our model on New York taxi dataset to forecast the trips fare.

+## Authors

+* **Salman Ahmed** - *Initial work* - [SalmanAhmed](https://github.com/dev-salmanahmed)

+See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.